yomidevs/yomitan/README.md

 ## Frequently Asked Questions ##

+**I'm having problems importing dictionaries in Firefox, what do I do?**

+Yomichan uses the cross-browser IndexedDB system for storing imported dictionary data into your user profile.
+Although everything "just works" in Chrome, depending on settings, Firefox users can run into problems due browser bugs.
+Yomichan catches errors and tries to offer suggestions about how to work around Firefox issues, but in general at least one of the following solutions should work for you:

+*   Make sure you have cookies enabled.
+It appears that disabling them also disables IndexedDB for some reason.
+You can still have cookies be disabled on other sites; just make sure to add the Yomichan extension to the whitelist of whatever tool you are using to restrict cookies.
+You can get the extension "URL" by looking at the address bar when you have the search page open.
+*   Make sure that you have sufficient disk space available on the drive Firefox uses to store your user profile.
+    Firefox limits the amount of space that can be used by IndexedDB to a small fraction of the disk space actually available on your computer.
+*   Make sure that you have history set to "Remember history" enabled in your privacy settings.
+When this option is set to "Never remember history", IndexedDB access is once again disabled for an inexplicable reason.
+*   As a last resort, try using the [Refresh Firefox](https://support.mozilla.org/en-US/kb/reset-preferences-fix-problems) feature to reset your user profile.
+It appears that the Firefox profile system can corrupt itself preventing IndexedDB from being accessible to Yomichan.

-*   **Why does the Kanji results page display "No data found" for several fields?**
+**Why does the Kanji results page display "No data found" for several fields?**

 You are using data from the KANJIDIC dictionary that was exported for an earlier version of Yomichan.
 It does not contain the additional information which newer versions of Yofomichan expect.
 Unfortunately, since major browser implementations of IndexedDB do not provide reliable means for selective bulk data deletion, you will need purge your database and install the latest version of the KANJIDIC to see additional information about characters.

-*   **Can I still create cards without HTML formatting?
+**Can I still create cards without HTML formatting?
 The option for it is gone!**

 Developing Yomichan is a constant balance between including useful features and keeping complexity at a minimum.
 With the new user-editable card template system, it is possible to create text-only cards without having to double the number field of templates in the extension itself.
 If you would like to stop HTML tags from being added to your cards, simply copy the contents of the <a href="dl/fields.txt">text-only field template</a> into the template box on the Anki settings page (make sure you have the *Show advanced options* checkbox ticked), making sure to replace the existing values.

-*   **Will you add support for online dictionaries?**
+**Will you add support for online dictionaries?**

 Online dictionaries will never be implemented because it is impossible to support them in a robust way.
 In order to perform Japanese deinflection, Yomichan must execute dozens of database queries per every single word.
 Factoring in network latency and the fragility of web scraping, I do not believe that it is possible to realize a good user experience.

-*   **Is it possible to use Yomichan with files saved locally on my computer with Chrome?**
+**Is it possible to use Yomichan with files saved locally on my computer with Chrome?**

 In order to use Yomichan with local files in Chrome, you must first tick the *Allow access to file URLs* checkbox for Yomichan on the extensions page.
 Due to the restrictions placed on browser addons in the WebExtensions model, it will likely never be possible to use Yomichan with PDF files.

-*   **Is it possible to delete individual dictionaries without purging the database?**
+**Is it possible to delete individual dictionaries without purging the database?**

 Although it is technically possible to purge specific dictionaries, due to the limitations of the underlying browser IndexedDB system, this process is *extremely* slow.
 For example, it can take up to ten minutes to delete a single moderately-sized term dictionary!
 Instead of including a borderline unusable feature in Yomichan, I have chosen to disable dictionary deletion entirely.

-*   **Why aren't EPWING dictionaries bundled with Yomichan?**
+**Why aren't EPWING dictionaries bundled with Yomichan?**

 The vast majority of EPWING dictionaries are proprietary, so unfortunately I am unable to legally include them in this extension for copyright reasons.

-*   **When are you going to add support for $MYLANGUAGE?**
+**When are you going to add support for $MYLANGUAGE?**

 Developing Yomichan requires a significant understanding of Japanese sentence structure and grammar.
 I have no time to invest in learning yet another language; therefore other languages will not be supported.
 I will also not accept pull request containing this functionality, as I will ultimately be the one maintaining your code.

 ## Screenshots ##